AO-StreetArt/Aesel/docs/pages/insert/system_reqs.rst

-In order to run Aesel, you should have at least:
+In order to run Aesel, you should have at least one server with a minimum of:

 * 8GB RAM Available
-* 4GB Hard Disk Space Available
+* 8GB Hard Disk Space Available

 Note that production systems will likely require significantly more resources.